eley90/StudyFocusBot/README.md

 :warning:Available commands:
 :arrow_right: **start** - to start a study session

 :arrow_right: **task** followed by the task itself - to enter the task for the session

-Ex: task: read chapter 1 or task do exercise 1
+Example: task: read chapter 1 or task do exercise 1

 :arrow_right: **show** - to have an overview of your current tasks

 :arrow_right: **del** followed by the task - to delete a task

-Ex: del read chapter 1
+Example: del read chapter 1

-:arrow_right: **p** - to send an angry notification if your study partner is distracted __also available in the chat from the voice-channel__
+:arrow_right: **p** - to send an angry notification if your study partner is distracted

+__also available in the chat from the voice-channel__

 :arrow_right: **end** - to end the study session

 :exclamation: You will receive a reminder towards the end of the study session that it is ending.